miguelbalboa/rfid/README.rst

 **Maintenance status: sporadically**

 **Why no further development?**
 This library has a long history and is used in many projects.
-This projects often do not document what version they use.
-Commiting changes maybe brake those old project and lead to bad experience (for beginners) and support request.
-For those reasons the library is in freeze mode.
+These projects often do not document what version they use.
+Commiting changes might break those old projects and lead to bad experiences (for beginners) and support requests.
+For these reasons the library is in freeze mode.
 You can still commit typo, documentation or bug fixes.

 .. _before buy: